Our Venue Reveal- Introducing The Olmsted of Atlanta

 Hi guys!
 A while back I told you all about the mini meltdown I had while looking for a venue for our May 2014 wedding.
 My search came to a screeching halt when I found the Olmsted of Atlanta.
+(Editor’s note: the Olmsted has closed its doors and is no longer in business.)
 It was surely fate.
 I stumbled across a link to the City of Atlanta’s Request For Proposal site posted on a bridal messaging board.
 The list contains just about every venue in the area.
 It was a painstaking process of going through every single venue, one-by-one, alphabetically…but that’s what you do when you’re on a beer budget.

 By the time I reached the Os, I was feeling a little numb.
 To that point, I didn’t have a single venue as a possibility.
 However, the Olmsted jumped out as a place I’d never heard of.
 Its photos were striking.
 After examining the website I was sure it wasn’t in our beer budget.
 Based on the menu prices, I’d determined that any fees associated with the space would take it out of range.
 Figuring I had nothing to lose, I called and spoke with Ashley Patrick, the venue’s sales manager.
 She said three things that changed everything: